Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 Governance concerns the ownership and management of assets and resources to fulfill goals such as profit or welfare through the exercise of authority and institutional resources.
 It concerns the public as well as the private sectors but tends to apply differently depending on if public or private interests are at stake.
 In both cases, a significant concern is performance, which is how effectively available assets are used.

-The governance of transport infrastructure is particularly relevant because of its strategic, economic, and social importance and the cross-jurisdictional character of many infrastructures such as highways, rail, and telecommunication networks.
-Transport is not a mere convenience, but a fundamental infrastructure that must systematically and continuously be available to its users.
+The governance of transport infrastructure is particularly relevant because of its strategic, economic, and social importance and the cross-jurisdictional character of many infrastructures, such as highways, rail, and telecommunication networks.
+Transport is not a mere convenience but a fundamental infrastructure that must systematically and continuously be available to its users.
 This is where governance plays the important role of ensuring continuity in operations.
 Effective governance is complex to assess since it is not linked with a specific governance structure, but generally conveys several advantages:

 - Confidence.
-It provides a level of confidence that an activity, such as a terminal, a transit system, or a logistics zone, is effectively managed.
+It provides confidence that an activity, such as a terminal, a transit system, or a logistics zone, is effectively managed.
 This can involve daily operations as well as the planning, design, and funding of new infrastructure.
 Effective governance is linked with consistent and reliable services as well as a good level of responsiveness and feedback when an unexpected issue arises.

 For transport infrastructures such as port terminals, airports, highways, inland ports, or logistics zones, many different forms of governance are in place, which shape modes of financing, operations, functioning, and external relationships.
 This includes mechanisms and options for the respective roles of public and private actors in the ownership, management, and operation of transport infrastructure and terminals.
 This is particularly important as large transport infrastructure involved in global flows of passengers and freight that are complex, capital intensive, and of strategic importance to the economic welfare of regions.
 Therefore, the capital intensiveness and the long life span of transportation infrastructures underline the need for effective governance to ensure that the infrastructures are adequately funded, maintained, operated, and expanded.